AntonioEscamilla/convoLib/README.md

 ### 2. OverlapAddConvolver Class

-An object of the type OverlapAddConvolver has a lower level responsibility, but of fundamental character.
+An **OverlapAddConvolver** object has a lower level responsibility, but of fundamental character.
 Each object of this type is created by assigning a partition of the impulse response with which one must calculate a convolution for each available audio frame.
 This class manages the use of the FFTW library for the calculation of the Discrete Fourier Transform.
 The most relevant methods of this class are:

 1. `void init_h(const float* _h)`